dfernandos/experts-api-test/README.md

 ## Test Implementation
 The tests are written using **Mocha, Chai, and Sinon** and mock API responses to validate correct filtering behavior.

-### Known Issue
-Currently, the tests are not running successfully because the mock implementation is not working correctly.
-I was unable to identify the root cause due to time constraints.
-As a result, the submitted code only contains the test structure, since the test logic itself is correct, but the mock is failing.

 ### Technologies Used
 - **Mocha**: Test runner